 Targeted Public Distribution System – Other Issues

-- Inclusion errors occur when those that are ineligible for subsidised food grains get undue benefits.
+- Inclusion errors occur when those that are ineligible for subsidized food grains get undue benefits.
 This inclusion error had increased to 37% in 2011-12 from the figures of 2004-05.

 Increase in Inclusion Errors and & Decrease in Exclusion Errors – 2 Main Reasons

-- Increase in the coverage of Targeted Public Distribution System (TPDS) has reduced the proportion of poor who do not have access to PDS cards.
+- An increase in the coverage of the Targeted Public Distribution System (TPDS) has reduced the proportion of poor who do not have access to PDS cards.

-Aspirants can learn more about differences between PDS and TPDS in the given link.
+Aspirants can learn more about the differences between PDS and TPDS in the given link.